 A no-no for skin

 When high concentrations of these alcohols are used in skincare, your skin’s protective barrier gets deteriorated thus leading to inability of holding moisture.
-It also stimulates oil production which could lead to breakouts if your skin makes too much oil.
+It also stimulates oil production which could lead to breakouts if your skin makes too much oil and it qualifies as oily skin.
 It may help other ingredients work, but it can be very damaging to the skin, especially if your skin texture is fairly dry.
 Remember how it burns when you spray deodorant on freshly waxed/shaved skin? *Alcohol Alert*

 Alcohol has evaporating properties.
 With time, Alcohol also darkens your skin and dehydrates it.
 But for a fact, it immediately harms the skin and starts a chain reaction of damage that continues long after it has evaporated.